Krejčíková–Siniaková doubles team: 2021–2023: return to No. 1, Olympic gold, career Grand Slam

+On 11 November 2023, hours after the Billie Jean King Cup finals loss, Siniaková said she decided the team was not going to play together in the 2024 season, but did not rule out reuniting at some point such as for the 2024 Summer Olympics.
+Her new doubles partner became Storm Hunter.

+2024: Prague Open title and Paris Olympics

+Krejčíková and Siniaková reunited at the 2024 Prague Open in July, winning their first title together on home soil by defeating wild cards Bethanie Mattek-Sands and Lucie Šafářová in the final.
+They also teamed up at the 2024 Summer Olympics, losing in the quarterfinals to Mirra Andreeva and Diana Shnaider.

 Playing style

-Krejčíková and Siniaková are known as a team with very solid on-court communication, helped by their many years playing together, and a "never give up" attitude.
-Other skills include quick reflexes at the net (especially Siniaková), smart hitting from the baseline (especially Krejčíková), and lobbing ability.
-The team makes much use of the I-formation, with the net player crouching at the center of the court while the server stands on the baseline behind her.
+Krejčíková and Siniaková communicate very well on court thanks to their many years playing together.
+Their skills include quick reflexes at the net (especially Siniaková), smart hitting from the baseline (especially Krejčíková), and lobbing ability.
+The team often uses an I-formation, with the net player crouching at the center of the court before the service.

 The contrast of the players' personalities has been noted since their first year together.
 Krejčíková is considered the less excitable one; she once referred to Siniaková as "my wilder half".

 Performance timeline

-Current as of 2023 BNP Paribas Open.
+Current as of 2023 Billie Jean King Cup finals.